cynthialmy/cynthialmy.github.io/_posts/2024-01-03-new-parents.md

 # author: Cynthia Mengyuan Li
 ---

-I began this project with a vague hypothesis: new parents are overwhelmed, and "something with AI" could help.
+This project began with a vague hypothesis: new parents are overwhelmed, and "something with AI" could help.
 That is not a product.
 It is a sentiment wrapped in a buzzword.
 The real work was figuring out *which* problems were acute enough to warrant a new tool, *where* AI would genuinely reduce friction rather than add complexity, and *what* to explicitly leave out of scope.

 Through 20 one-on-one interviews, 4 focus groups, contextual in-home observations, and a 150-respondent survey, I narrowed a sprawling problem space into a single, defensible product bet: **akaTask**, an AI-assisted task management surface that automates routine parenting decisions (meal planning, activity generation, gentle parenting scripts) and reduces cognitive load by an estimated 40 minutes per day per household.